Nneka Ogwumike: USA Basketball

 Ogwumike had also played for Team USA at the 2014 FIBA World Championship for Women, helping Team USA beat Spain 77–64 in the gold medal game.

-She has been pushing to switch nationality to represent Nigeria's D'Tigress after she withdrew from representing the USA Women's team in 2020.
+She has been pushing to switch nationality to represent Nigeria's D'Tigress after she withdrew from representing the USA women's team in 2020.

-On October 17, 2025, Ogwumike confirmed in a phone interview with the Assocated Press that she has lost her third appeal to play for Nigeria.
+On October 17, 2025, Ogwumike confirmed in a phone interview with the Associated Press that she has lost her third appeal to play for Nigeria.